Vulva Gazing

 Prototyping in Textiles

 I moved my prototyping into textiles as I found that wood was not a medium that was easily malleable to me and would require mechanical development in order to improve its usability.
 The first design I developed was in the style of a beanbag that would resemble a small cushion.
-This would be angle adjustable and also blend into the environment of the bedroom
+This would be angle adjustable and also blend into the environment of the bedroom.

 The second design needed to be completely hands free and adjustable for those who cannot raise their legs beyond a certain level.
 I research products that use a similar hardware, like pipes and adjustable reading lamps.
 The hardware of those was not congruent with my design, so I padded the arm with foam and started to create a movable mirror frame.